Are these the 7 engineering wonders of the modern world?...

 27 March 2019

-The Royal Academy of Engineering's This is Engineering campaign worked with young engineers to compile a list of modern engineering wonders, as research reveals misconceptions about the profession could be preventing young people finding their dream career.
+The Royal Academy of Engineering's This is Engineering campaign worked with young engineers to compile a list of modern engineering wonders – including the iPhone, Hawk-Eye & YouTube, as research reveals misconceptions about the profession could be preventing young people finding their dream career.

 The list includes breakthroughs in fashion, sport, technology, entertainment, film, healthcare and the environment, highlighting the increasingly broad role of engineering in everyday life – and identifying seven wonders of the 21st century world that are rarely recognised as feats of engineering.